livingsocial/rearview/README.md

 This is a port of the ![original](https://github.com/livingsocial/rearview/tree/scala-1.0.0) rearview re-written in Ruby.
 Although the bulk of the code has been running in production for almost a year, it was refactored to work as a rails engine to better suit open sourcing.
 Currently we consider this release candidate quality, and welcome contributions.

+<p>Rearview is a real-time monitoring framework that sits on top of <a href="https://github.com/graphite-project" target="_blank">Graphite</a>'s time series data.
+This allows users to create monitors that both visualize and alert on data as it streams from Graphite.
+The monitors themselves are simple Ruby scripts which run in a sandbox to provide additinoal security.
+Monitors are also configured with a crontab compatible time specification used by the scheduler.
+Alerts can be sent via email, pagerduty, or campfire.</p>

 Requirements
 ============